cockroachdb/docs/src/current/cockroachcloud/private-clusters.md

 ## Limitations

 - An existing cluster can't be migrated in-place to a private cluster.
 Instead, migrate the existing cluster's data to a new private cluster.
 Refer to [Migrate Your Database to CockroachDB](https://www.cockroachlabs.com/docs/{{ site.current_cloud_version }}/migration-overview).
-- Private clusters are not available with {{ site.data.products.serverless }}.
+- Private clusters are not available with CockroachDB {{ site.data.products.serverless }}.